 - ½ tsp ghee

-- Soak mosur in water for 2 hours.
+- First, make dal'er bora.
+For that, soak mosur dal in water for 2 hours.

-- Peel the raw papaya and cut them into small squares 5mm thick (watch the video for details).
+- Peel the raw papaya and slice them into small squares, about 5-mm thick.

 - In a saucepan boil the papaya with salt and water for 8 minutes.
 We'll use this water later, so take the exact quantity.

 - Strain to stop it cooking further.
 The pepe should not turn too soft.
-Save the water.
+Reserve the water.

-- Temper the oil with bay leaves, and mustard seeds.
+- Heat vegetable oil in a pan.
+Temper with bay leaves, and mustard seeds.

-- Fry the korola pata (bitter gourd leaves) or the thankuni pata briefly until the leaves turn bright green.
+- Fry the korola or thankuni pata briefly, until the leaves turn bright green.
 Remove them from the oil and set aside.
-We are taking them out now because we don't want the dish to become too bitter.

-- Add the reserved water left behind from boiling the papaya.
+- Add the reserved water left behind from boiling the papaya, along with sugar.

-- In a bowl mix plain flour thoroughly in milk, and pour the mixture into the korai/wok.
+- In a small bowl, mix a little plain flour in some milk, and pour the mixture into the korai. this will help thicken the gravy.
 Stir and cook for 1 minute.

-- Finish with half a teaspoon of ghee and cover with a lid.
+- Finish with half a teaspoon of ghee.